eternalscholar/ArcGIS-API-for-JS-Tutorial/Tutorial1_2D.md

   });

 ```
+In this step, we added a reference to the point layer (trailheads).

 **Step 5.
 Add the following single line of code immediately after the 3 lines of code shown below (lines 28-30.
 This may vary if you have extra blank lines).**